pilifs/internet-of-pings/README.md

   - Perform all calculations for stats on client side and send to Firebase
   - Only Pi + Admins should have auth for write access for ping pong data, everyone else read only
   - Exception is player metadata, which each player can update via slack bot
-  - Need to handle recalculating everything in a sane way IE: if a game is inputted incorrectly (something like AWS Lambda??)
+  - Firebase functions to handle recalculating everything in a sane way IE: if a game is inputted incorrectly
 - Slack bot
   - Posts game status into a slack channel
   - Can post things like stats on demand